txts/txts.github.io/softeng/_posts/2014-11-06-Twenty-Things.md

 + rule 1: add ing prople to a late project makes it later
 + rule2: its (mostly) about the test

 Simon and search

+Using the hammer changes the hammer

++ If it works, it will need to be changed. http://en.wikipedia.org/wiki/Software_maintenance#cite_ref-2 A common perception of maintenance is that it merely involves fixing defects.
+However, one study indicated that the majority, over 80%, of the maintenance effort is used for non-corrective actions.[2]
+This perception is perpetuated by users submitting problem reports that in reality are functionality enhancements to the system.
+More recent studies put the bug-fixing proportion closer to 21%.[3]